hatfieldlibrary/marc_data_migration/README.md

                         with OCLC API data.
 Requires --use-database flag with database name.
   -nt, --no-title-check
-                        Skip the fuzzy title match on 245 fields before updating records.
+                        Skip the title match on 245 fields before updating records.
 You probably do not want to do this.
   -dft, --do-fuzzy-test
                         This option adds an additional test of fuzzy match records when the OCLC number was found based only on the 003 label.
   -t, --track-fields    Create an audit log of modified fields.
   -tm, --track-title-matches
-                        Create audit log of fuzzy title matches.
+                        Create audit log of fuzzy title matches that includes match accuracy metrics.
   -so, --save-oclc      Save records from OCLC to local xml file during while
                         running the replacement task.
   -oc, --oclc-records   Only download marcxml from OCLC, no other tasks